mirkomartn/certificates/README.md

-# certificates
+# Certificates

-A collection of different certificates
+A collection of different certificates (so far only from Linkedin learning).